avioconsulting/mule-linter/mule-linter-maven-plugin/README.md

 **NOTE:** The Github Personal Token must have **read:packages** permission.

 ## Usage
-To use plugin in your maven project, add following plugin configuratin in project pom -
+To use plugin in your maven project, add following plugin configuration in project pom -

 ```xml